tbclla/laravel-revolut-business/README.md

 ### Service Provider & Facade

-If you are using Laravel 5.4 or earlier, or have disabled auto-discovery, add the service provider and facade to your `config/app.php`.
+If you have disabled auto-discovery, add the service provider and facade to your `config/app.php`.

 ```php
 'providers' => [